openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 - Ubuntu 20.04 LTS
 - RedHat UBI 8

-The framework can generate a Dockerfile, build, test, and deploy an image using the Intel® Distribution of OpenVINO™ toolkit.
+The `Docker CI framework <https://github.com/openvinotoolkit/docker_ci/>`__ can generate a Dockerfile, build, test, and deploy an image using the Intel® Distribution of OpenVINO™ toolkit.
 You can reuse available Dockerfiles, add your layer and customize the OpenVINO™ image to your needs.
 You can get started easily with pre-built and published docker images.
 Details on how to get started can be found `here <https://github.com/openvinotoolkit/docker_ci/blob/master/get-started.md>`__.

 To start using them, the following conditions must be met: